How to get a tuition refund for dropped or cancelled classes

 Tuition Refund Policy

-The start date of the class is not necessarily the day the class meets for the first time.
-For example, a Tuesday/Thursday class may have a start date of Monday, August 18, but the first day of class would be Tuesday, August 19.
-To get a 100 percent refund, a student would need to drop the class before the August 18 published start date.
+The start-date of the class is not necessarily the day the class meets for the first time.
+For example, a Tuesday/Thursday class may have a start-date of Monday, January 8, but the first day of class would be Tuesday, January 9.
+To get a 100 percent refund for that class, you would need to drop the class before the January 8 published start-date.

-For classes that start a week or more into a term, a full refund will be made if you drop the class prior to the beginning date of the class (as listed in WebAdvisor).
+Keep in mind that dropping and withdrawing are two separates processes.
+For classes that start a week or more into a term, a full refund will be made if you drop a class prior to the beginning date of the class (as listed in WebAdvisor).
 A 75 percent refund will be made for a class dropped on the beginning date through the 10 percent point of the class.
+If you withdraw from a class, you are not eligible for a tuition refund and are responsible for any remaining tuition payments.

 If you're taking more than 16 credit hours, those additional credits are free.
 Therefore, if you drop any of the credits above 16, there is no refund.